 This support article highlights use cases of the “temporal” feature within the Cohort Builder.
 This feature can be very useful when creating a cohort to explore participant availability based on inclusion and exclusion criteria for a specific study design.
+To learn more about the Temporal Feature, please see this Office Hours presentation: Dec.
+8th, 2023: Cohort Builder Temporal Feature.

 Disclaimer: Information and examples shown in this article are sourced from a DRC operational environment using synthetic data.
 This data is solely for education and training purposes, and does not represent actual participant data.
 Counts and any demographic summaries may vary.
 Therefore, researchers should NOT expect to replicate these counts using the current CDR on the Researcher Workbench.